SvarogZ/DU-wastegate-for-side-products/README.md

 **How to start the Programming Board**

-You can use any logic what you prefer
+You can use any logic you want

 ```
 Zone Detector -> OR